nataliepina/blog/src/content/git-commit-messages.md

 [Source](https://seesparkbox.com/foundry/semantic_commit_messages)

 - If you're using VSCode -- download GitBlame!
 This is a prime example of why useful commit messages can help future developers.
 This plugin will list the person who made the change, the date of the changes, as well as the commit message commented inline.
-Imagine how useful this could be in troubleshooting a bug or backtracing changes made.
+Imagine how useful this could be in troubleshooting a bug or back-tracing changes made.

 ![GitBlame](img/git-commit-gitblame.png)